furlat/OpenBugger/README.md

 OpenBugger is a tool for injecting various types of bugs into Python scripts in order to test the robustness of your code and practice debugging skills.
 It comes with a library of bug injection methods for different severity levels and error types, such as syntax errors, logic errors, and runtime errors.

+## ONGOING LIBCST REFACTOR
+We are migrating to LibCST see https://github.com/furlat/OpenBugger/blob/main/notebooks/openbugger.ipynb for a self-contained notebook with invertible bugs implemented in LibCST

 ## Installation

 To install OpenBugger, use pip: